rmdluo/Tetris/README.md

 # Tetris

 One of my friends from school needs this for a school project, so I made it.
 It is tetris with mostly correct rotation (which most people get wrong online).
 It is very basic and most closely resembles the NES version of Tetris.
+It has the hold box and next pieces preview as well.

 ### Prerequisites